ReflectionHLE/ReflectionHLE/README.md

 the 'P' key would mistakenly appear in one of the on-screen buttons for the hint book in Catacomb Armageddon/Apocalypse.
 It'd also be usable for no good reason.
+* Hopefully fix in-game timing after resume from a pause on Android.
 * The Android build files have been updated (twice) from SDL2's repo.
 Unfortunately, the minimum supported Android version has been raised to 4.1 (i.e., API level 16).